WunderbarNetwork/mini-digital-sdk-js/README.md

 # @wunderbar-network/mini-digital-sdk-js

-Shared library that provides an interface for Event Tracking using the **Mini Digital Ingress** to Node or browser-based TS/JS implementations.
+Shared library that provides an interface for Event Tracking using the **Mini Digital Events API** to Node or browser-based TS/JS implementations.

 ## Usage